Privacy Notice - Recruitment

 We limit access to your personal information to those who have a genuine business need to know it.
 Our partners, employees, contractors, group entities, clients and third party processors may only process your personal information in an authorised manner and are subject to a duty of confidentiality.

 Retaining your personal information

-If you are unsuccessful in your application, we will keep your personal information for no longer than 12 months from the date on which we notify you that you have not been successful.
+If you are unsuccessful in your application, we will keep your personal information for no longer than 12 months from the date of your last interaction with Delaware.
 If there is any information which (for technical reasons) we are unable to delete entirely from our systems, we will put in place appropriate measures to prevent any further processing or use of that information.